 - Derived Foldable instances now derive custom definitions for null instead of using the default one.
-This leads to asymptotically better performance for recursive types not shaped like cons-lists, and allows null to terminate for more (but not all) infinitely large structures. - -fsplit-sections is now supported on x86_64 Windows and is on by default.
-See Trac #12913. - Configure on Windows now supports the --enable-distro-toolchain configure flag, which can be used to build a GHC using compilers on your PATH instead of using the bundled bindist.
+This leads to asymptotically better performance for recursive types not shaped like cons-lists, and allows null to terminate for more (but not all) infinitely large structures. - Configure on Windows now supports the --enable-distro-toolchain configure flag, which can be used to build a GHC using compilers on your PATH instead of using the bundled bindist.
 See Trac #13792 - GHC now enables -fllvm-pass-vectors-in-regs (page 92) by default.
 This means that GHC will now use native vector registers to pass vector arguments across function calls. - The optional instance keyword is now usable in type family instance declarations.
 See Trac #13747 - Lots of other bugs.
 See Trac for a complete list. - New flags -fignore-optim-changes (page 152) and -fignore-hpc-changes (page 152) allow GHC to reuse previously compiled modules even if they were compiled with different optimisation or HPC flags.
 These options are enabled by default by --interactive (page 66).
 See Trac #13604